The 2018 Boston Figure Painting Competition

 2018 Boston Figure Painting Competition Details

 Participants will compete for 5 days from one sustained 30 hour figure model.
 One painting will be completed.
-Deadline for application is April 15th.
-Winners announced May 15th.
+Deadline for participation application is April 15th.
+Selected participants will be announced May 15th

 First Place: $6000, Colorman Handmade Paint Set, The Brush Clip, $250 Michael Harding Gift Certificate